 The Trust Protocol

 Blockchain is a way of rethinking the traditional database, making it more secure, immutable, and almost hack-proof.
-On Economia, UK head of audit Hywel Ball described blockchain as “a distributed, decentralised database technology that maintains a growing list of transactions and, through encryption and other activity, verifies their permanence.”
+EY's UK Chair Hywel Ball described blockchain as “a distributed, decentralised database technology that maintains a growing list of transactions and, through encryption and other activity, verifies their permanence.”